 To see these benefits, WHO recommends that adults 65 and older get:

 Always seek medical advice to determine how much physical activity you can safely perform, and be as physically active as your abilities and conditions allow.
+To stay young at heart and mind, moving is the key, but what are good forms of exercise?

 From the CDC (Centers for Disease Control and Prevention here is a list of activities for each category